-George Floyd’s death on May 25th was not new to the long history of police brutality disproportionate to Black people and communities of color.
-The ability to record video and share it broadly on social media allowed the world to witness the cruelty and disregard for human life that plays out so frequently but often times goes undocumented.
-It was the final straw to break in a long series of police violence and hate crime against black lives.
+White supremacy is a pillar of patriarchy, economic injustice and oppression that impacts us all.
+As veterans, we know it is our duty and responsibility to speak out against the continued instances and long history of police brutality disproportionate to Black people and communities of color.
+As we’ve seen too many times, the ability to record video and share it broadly on social media has allowed the world to witness the cruelty and disregard for human life that plays out so frequently but oftentimes goes undocumented.

-We have made a strong call for our military and National Guard to #StanddownForBlackLives
+We will continue the call for our military and National Guard to #StanddownForBlackLives.

 Join the Movement: Movement for Black Lives